 You can even use scattered flour against the dark background to create a snowstorm.

 Experiment with depth of field.
-The particles of flour that get out of focus can create a beautiful bokeh.
+The particles of flour that are out of focus can create a beautiful bokeh.
 And you can keep your aperture rather wide for that sort of still life.

 I bet you have a miniature Christmas tree or a set of tiny plastic people somewhere in your attic.
 Why not give life to them?
 Show how they are preparing for a tiny Christmas of their own.